Whitney15/Code-Quiz/README.md

-# PROJECT NAME
+# PROJECT NAME: CODE QUIZ
-Code Quiz

 ## Description
 A timed coding quiz with multiple-choice questions that stores high scores.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.